Discipline Vs. Punishment: What Are The Key Differences?

 If you believe that you or someone you know – regardless of age – is experiencing abuse in any form, you can contact the National Domestic Violence Hotline by calling 800-799-7233 or texting START to 88788.

-Punishment frequently leads to negative outcomes
+Punishing a child frequently leads to negative outcomes such as shame and fear

 Instead of changing their behavior to not encounter punishment in the future, children who are punished are usually more likely to feel ashamed of themselves, may avoid trying new things for fear of being punished, and can view their parent as an adversary, which can lead to an increase in negative behavior and conflict between parents and children.